 4. A dog that is obese is always at a greater risk of developing arthritis.
 The extra weight puts excessive strain on a dog’s joints, which results in faster wear and tear of them.
 Hence it is important to maintain your dog’s healthy weight throughout its life.

 5. Always exercise your dog in the required amounts.
 Take your dog’s health and body capacity into consideration before exercising it.
 For example, you cannot exercise a bulldog and a Labrador in the same way.

 So, proper genetics, nutrition and the required amount of diet along with controlled exercise can help in preventing conditions like arthritis in your dog.

 How long can a dog live with osteoarthritis?

-Even if it is osteoarthritis or any other forms of arthritis, it is not an end-of-life situation for your dog.
+Even if it is osteoarthritis or any other form of arthritis, it is not an end-of-life situation for your dog.
 Many dog owners also ask me this question, can a dog die from arthritis?
 I clearly say them, No.

 Because arthritis is not a fatal condition and it will not affect your dog’s life in a horrible way if handled properly.

 Even if your dog is diagnosed with arthritis, various measures that you take will relieve your dog of the painful condition and your dog can lead a normal life too.

 Feeding the required diet, giving the required amount of exercise and providing appropriate physical therapies can help your dog with arthritis and your dog can lead a normal happy life like every other dog.